szafranski/RH-access_point/README.md

 # RH-access_point
-additional simple instruction how to make RotorHazard race timer on raspberry without using external router
+additional simple instruction how to make RotorHazard race timer on raspberry without using external router.

 <br/>
 Confirmed to work on Raspberry Pi 3 B+ with Raspbian Buster Lite installed.